 The program is beneficial to managers and employees working in companies and organizations of the public and the private sector.

-Christina Lekati, psychologist, social engineering expert.
+Christina Lekati, psychologist, social engineering training expert.
 To learn about her you may visit: https://www.cyber-risk-gmbh.com/About_Christina_Lekati.html

 1. Security is not a technical issue alone.